 Climate (Brazil frosts: +10–15%), shipping (Red Sea disruptions: +$1/lb), demand (U.S. specialty up 8% per SCA).
 Forecast: stable $10–14/lb if no major events.
 Lock rates annually.
 For

 restaurant services in Austin, this means budgeting $0.30/cup max.
+Small coffee shops should build a 10% buffer into their cost of goods sold to absorb volatility.

 Final Thoughts on Beans Cost